victorathanasio/KPI-test/README.md

 # Stage 2: Web application

 This stage was implemented using the library Dash.

-The table in the Home Screen is scrollable from left to write, and up and down.
-It's also editable (So it acts as an endpoint,  and you can submit your changes using the button below the table itself) and it's has built-in filters.
+The table in the Home Screen is :
+* Scrollable from left to write, and up and down
+* Editable (So it acts as an endpoint,  and you can submit your changes using the button below the table itself)
+* Has built-in filters
+* Allows hiding undesirable columns.

 To access a page with all the details of a given investment, you just select it in the table (The cell will turn red) and use the button bellow the table.